DWTechs/Passken.js/README.md

 }

 /**
- * Generates random passwords for a user and encrypts it.
+ * Generates a random password for a user and encrypts it.
  */
 function createPwd(req, res, next) {